 Symmetric and Asymmetric Figures

-A figure or shape that can be divided into two equal parts by a line is called SYMMETRIC figures.
-The shapes and objects that are irregular and do not resemble each other when divided into two parts are called ASYMMETRIC.
+A figure or shape that can be divided into two equal parts by a line is called symmetric figures.
+The shapes and objects that are irregular and do not resemble each other when divided into two parts are called asymmetric figures.

 Types of Lines of Symmetry